redhatted/cv/content/authors/admin/_index.md

 #email: ""
 ---

 Passionate learner with 12 years of experience in retail sales, customer management and satisfaction.
 Strong believer in team effort and unity to achieve desired outcome.
 Early adopter of new technologies, eager in finding ways of implementing them.
-Performance driven with a desire to inspire others and achieve set goals.
+Performance driven with a desire to inspire others and achieve set goals. ℹ️

 {{< icon name="download" pack="fas" >}} {{< staticref "uploads/resume.pdf" "newtab" >}}Download{{< /staticref >}} my resumé as a PDF.